Finite distance effects on the Hellings-Downs curve in modified gravity

 We can gain insight into the behavior of Eq.~\eqref{eq:approxintegral} by looking for saddle points of the imaginary part of the integrand.
 For $v<1$, we find that the saddle point of the product of the oscillations lies at $\sin\beta=v$.
 This means that the integrand contributes most around $q\sim\mu/\sqrt{1-v^2}$, which for small values $v$ is, unfortunately, in the regime where Eq.~\eqref{eq:sphericalbesselrayleigh} is not very reliable, at least regarding the amplitude.
 Nevertheless, approximating the integral by the integrand at that point captures the essence of the integral.
 Namely, it will be an oscillating function of $\ell$ for a given $v<1$ (actually, the integrand resembles a Hankle function of zeroth order as it goes as $e^{-i\mu(\arcsin v+\pi/4)}$; something close to what we shall find later).
 In the opposite regime, namely $v>1$, the saddle point is complex.
 If we say that $\beta=a+ib$, the saddle point is located at $a=\pi/2$ and $\cosh b=v$ (at the other extreme of the real $\beta$ line).
 This means that the integral is exponentially suppressed with $\ell$, roughly as $e^{-\mu\arccosh v}$.
 Both behaviors, for $v<1$ and $v>1$ are consistent with the $kL\to\infty$ solutions to ${\cal I}_\ell$ \eqref{eq:mainintegral}, given by Eq.~\eqref{eq:Iinfinity}.
 We thus conclude that the saddle point argument, though not completely rigorous, implies that for $v<1$, no “constructive interference” occurs when

-This is related to the argument in Ref.~\cite{Liang:2024mex} that $c_\ell$ for $\ell\gg kL$ is exponentially suppressed.
+Note that, although in Ref.~\cite{Liang:2024mex} it was argued that $c_\ell$ for $\ell\gg kL$ should be exponentially suppressed, we derived the position of the cut-off and will derive the precise exponential suppression.
 For $v>1$ the behavior change might happen at lower $\ell$ as the saddle point corresponded to larger values of $q$.
 However, this will not be relevant for the discussion of the ORF as, in this case, only the lower multipoles contribute.
 We also note that for $q<\ell$, the spherical Bessel function oscillates no more, and both cases should have a similar behavior.
 We proceed to study the integral in two different limits and derive the precise scaling of the integral \eqref{eq:mainintegral} with $\ell$ and $kL$.